 If you haven’t built your LinkedIn Profile then you really need to read this article before bothering to post anything.

-Now enough of this boring introduction.
+Now enough of this introduction.
 Let’s get into the meat.

-Our philosophy for creating content is not a strategy where you have to fabricate ideas of incredibly unique concepts, it's much more about consistently presenting timely, newsworthy information for your industry.
+Our philosophy for creating content daily at scale is not something where you have to fabricate ideas of incredibly unique concepts, it's much more about consistently presenting timely, newsworthy information for your industry.
 You can read all about what to use for content by reading the book Fascinate by Sally Hogshead.

 Use someone else’s information and either link it, quote it or screenshot it into your own unique post.
-Create unique content using that information by writing your response to the news saying something to the effect of: “This change is big because XYZ...”
-I'm telling you, creating content this way is much easier and faster.
+Create unique content using that information by writing your response to the news by saying something to the effect of: “This change is big because XYZ...”
+In TikTok organic posting they call this stitching.
+Creating content this way is much easier and faster.
 If you manage to take the stress of coming up with what to talk about out of the equation, you will find that creating content consistently is much easier.

 The iOS15 change will have a massive impact on the email marketing industry.
 Rather than spending an infinite amount of time researching all the details about it, hours drafting a post, reading it, rewriting it, rereading it, rewriting it, and eventually posting it, what you really need to do is read some portion of an article, quote a couple sections that are interesting or even just one line.
 Then add some thoughts or responses of your own.